Bosnian Serb president on collision course with EU

 "So, if I don't implement these decisions, I will be arrested and handed over to a Muslim prosecutor, who will hand me over to a Muslim judge, who will sentence me to prison," Dodik said.

-"These laws [against Sarajevo's court and Schmidt] were adopted by the RS [Republika Srpska] National Assembly with a two-thirds majority and they will remain in force and I will promulgate them," he promised.
+"These laws [against Sarajevo's court and Schmidt] were adopted by the RS National Assembly with a two-thirds majority and they will remain in force and I will promulgate them," he promised.

 Dodik vowed to "strengthen the inter-entity line", reject the authority of Bosnian prosecutors in future, and beef up Republika Srpska's police force.